Nearest states for Alabamians to get abortions - NewsBreak

 Nearest states for Alabamians to get abortions

 MOBILE, Ala.
 (WKRG) — Alabamians will now have to travel outside the state to obtain an abortion following the overturning of Roe v.
-Wade on Friday.
+Wade Friday, June 24.

 WKRG News 5 took a look at the eight closest states for an Alabamian to get an abortion.